Need to talk? Call 1800 882 436.

 For help with support services in your language, call the Translating and Interpreting Service (TIS) on 131 450.

-If you do not speak English, the Federal Government offers free English language training to eligible people.
+If you do not speak English, the Government offers free English language training to eligible people.
 This is known as the Adult Migrant English Program.

 The government also offers training to improve skills and confidence when looking for work.
 This is called the Skills for Education and Employment program.